waynodiablo/Oystercard/pills/git_workflow.md

 ##What are this?!

-1. At the beginning of your project, Develop should mirror master.
+1. At the beginning of your project, develop should mirror master.
 2. Create a new branch 'newFeature': ``` git checkout -b newFeature ```
 3. Once your feature is complete ``` git pull origin develop ``` then ``` git push origin newFeature ```.
-In Github, you can now create a pull request from your branch to develop.
+In Github, you can now create a pull request from newFeature branch to develop.
 4. Other team members review your code and together you reflect upon it.
 5. Assuming all happy and tests pass, merge the pull request on Github and run tests again.
 At this stage it is a good idea to push to staging to ensure nothing unexpected occurs.
 6. Assuming all tests pass and staging looks fine, push to master and then push master to production.
 Congratulations your code is now live.